paolobenve/myphotoshare/README.md

 * scanning for the first time a 124 photos directory for a total size of 295 MB takes about 100 seconds (about 1 sec/media, 1 media/sec).
 * re-scan of "all OK" tree with 36000 media files for a total size of 87 GB takes about 14 minutes (about 20 ms/media, 50 media/sec)

+### Known issues:

+The scanner had bug in the past, so thumbnail generated with previous versions of the scanner could have some defect or lack something:
+* fixed height media thumbnails could result blurred
+* video thumbnails could lack the transparent video marker

+You can delete once for ever all the cache content, but perhaps you don't want to regenerate again all the thumbnails.
+The solution is to manually delete only the "failed" thumbnail.

+As an example, the command to delete thumbnails of `mp4` videos is:

+    find /your/cache/directory/ -iname "*mp4_*.jpg" -exec rm {} \;

+Repeat the same command for other video extensions, like `avi`.

 ## Community

 Github platform permits you to report bugs.